 The two bedrooms (one double, one single) continue the theme with high quality finishes and super comfortable mattresses where rest will come easily after a day of fresh salty sea air and relaxed days wandering the characterful streets and closes of Berwick upon Tweed.

-10% discount available on remaining dates in July 2019.
+12% discount available on remaining dates in August and September 2019.

 Access is via a secure entry system and the apartment sits on the ground floor.